gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy pelted down the stairs,
-shouting that they'd fallen in the pond, both of them, they were going to freeze!
+shouting that they'd fallen in the pond, both of them!
-Like everyone who had grown up in the mountains, she knew how relentless the cold was.
-Even if Grappa Gas got Thokmay out of the water, it could still—
+Even if Grappa Gas got Thokmay out of the water, they could still freeze.

 The tiger surged past her with a roar.
 Stalers leaped out of his way with startled shouts as he charged across the square and through the gate.

 Grappa Gas had hauled Thokmay out of the pond by the time Noxy got there.
-People had already taken off their coats and wrapped them around the soaking pair, but the were still shivering uncontrollably.
 "How did this happen?"
-Kulbinder demanded.
+Kulbinder demanded
+as the people who had reached the pond ahead of Noxy took off their coats and wrapped them around the shivering pair.

-Aft shouldered through the gathering crowd with a pair of round jugs in his hands.
+Aft shouldered through the crowd.
-Handing one to Granna Fee,
-he twisted the lid off the other and knelt beside the pond to fill it with water, then screwed the lid back on.

 "You just had to show off, didn't you?" he growled at his father.
-Without waiting for a reply,
-he unscrewed the lid and passed the jug to his father.
-"Drink up."

-Grappa Gas pushed the now-steaming water aside weakly.
-"G-g-give it to th-th-the boy," he stuttered.

-"I'll take care of the boy," Granna Fee said.
-She tipped the jug Aft had handed her so that Thokmay could take a sip.
-"There you go.
-Nice and slow.
-That'll warm you up from the inside."

-"Th-th-thank you, honored," Thokmay shivered, reaching for the jug.
+Grappa Gas glared up at him.
+"D-d-don't tell me how t-t-to ride a cloud," he stuttered.

 It was another ten minutes before Thokmay and Grappa Gas could stand.
-As they hobbled up the path toward the village, Kulbinder turned on Indy.
+As they hobbled up the path toward the village, Kulbinder turned to Indy.
 "How could this happen?"
 His ears were flat against his head, and his eyes glinted dangerously.
 "He could have died!"